sayanarijit/jf/README.md

 - `%(NAME)*s` `%(NAME)*q` expand named args as array items
 - `%(NAME)**s` `%(NAME)**q` expand named args as key value pairs

+Use placeholders with suffix `q` for safely quoted JSON string and `s` for JSON values other than string.

 ### RULES

 - Pass values for positional placeholders in the same order as in the template.
-- Pass values to stdin following the order and separate them with null byte (`\0`).
 - Pass values for named placeholders using `NAME=VALUE` syntax.
 - Pass values for named array items using `NAME=ITEM_N` syntax.
 - Pass values for named key value pairs using `NAME=KEY_N NAME=VALUE_N` syntax.
+- Pass values to stdin following the order and separate them with null byte (`\0`).
 - Use `NAME@FILE` syntax to read from file where FILE can be `-` for stdin.
-- Do not declare or pass positional placeholders or values after named ones.
+- Do not pass positional values after named values.
-- To allow merging arrays and objects via expansion, trailing comma after `s` and `q` will be auto removed after the expansion if no value is passed for the placeholder.
+- To allow merging arrays and objects via expansion, trailing comma after `s` and `q`, if any, will be auto removed if no value is passed for the expandable placeholder.

 ### EXAMPLES